Qing-Lu/torch/Windows.md

     if %1 == -E  (
     cmake.exe  %*
     ) else (
-    cmake.exe -G "NMake Makefiles"  -DWIN32=1 -dLUA_WIN -DCMAKE_LINK_FLAGS:implib=libluajit.lib -DLUALIB=libluajit %*
+    cmake.exe -G "NMake Makefiles" -DCMAKE_LINK_FLAGS:implib=libluajit.lib -DLUALIB=libluajit %*
     )

 This is from <https://github.com/torch/paths/issues/9> , except -DLUALIB=libluajit has been added (needed to compile the sys package later on).

+_Note_: The original file had the additional cmake options -DWIN32=1 and -dLUA_WIN [sic]!
+Everything seems to work without them, too.
+(Are they important, anyone?)

 Double-check that X:\torch\install is in your PATH _before_ CMake's bin directory.

 Now, in Cmder with VS2015 task active, cd into some temporary directory and write: